spandian-godaddy/vps4/doc/getting_started.md

 - Setup Postgres database
     - Install postgresql locally or install vagrant
+    - For Mac, one way to do it:
         - Install homebrew
         - brew install postgresql
         - createuser -s -r postgres